The Basics - Part 2

 Seen in: Iota

-Source: booklet "The Science of Moiré Patterns" by George Oster, 1964 ed. only, cover image.
+Source: booklet "The Science of Moiré Patterns" by Gerald Oster, 1964 ed. only, cover image.
 Sold through Edmund Scientific.

 Seen in: Kappa

-Source: booklet "The Science of Moiré Patterns" by George Oster, 1964 edition, image on advertising insert (3).
+Source: booklet "The Science of Moiré Patterns" by Gerald Oster, 1964 edition, image on advertising insert (1).
 Sold through Edmund Scientific.

-With both the jewel colors and moiré patterns being so different in each and every comm, it is almost as if Wah intentionally set out to make them all different.
-It would have been easier to clip all the circles from just one picture for the eight dummies' moirés, for instance.
-Was it simply his whimsical artistic side peeking out in giving each of his creations a little personality of their own?
-If so, it certainly would explain a lot.
-Of course we will never know for sure, but the consistent differences certainly work in our favor when trying to ID them today.
+With both the jewel colors and moiré patterns being so different in each comm, it's almost as if Wah intentionally set out to make them all different.
+It would have been easier to clip all the circles from just one image for the eight dummies' moirés, for instance.
+Was it his whimsical artistic side peeking out in giving each of his creations a little personality of their own?
+We like to think yes.

-The other portion of the moire assembly is the bezel ring.
+The other portion of the moiré assembly is the bezel ring.
 We have precise data on five of them, and just like every other detail, they are all different.
-They were lathed from what was most probably a 1-1/4" aluminum tube (not pipe).
-There are two distinct styles: 1) a "ledge" style used in at least the Alpha hero has the transparent moiré pattern sitting on a "ledge" that is actually the top of an inner ring nestled inside the outer, and 2) the "lip" style used in the dummies where the ring has been hogged out except for the upper surface, which becomes a lip the moiré picture can then be tucked under.
-Their top inner dimensions all differ a little, indicating each was made individually.
-Compared to all the others, Delta ended up with a decidedly thick bezel ring, looking like raw tube stock.
-Given in this one what looks to be an unfinished outside and a sloppy glue job, its bezel ring may have been a studio replacement done sometime in the first season.
+They were lathed from what was likely a 1-1/4" aluminum tube (not pipe).
+There are two distinct styles: 1) a "ledge" style used in the heroes has the transparent moiré pattern sitting on a "ledge" that is actually the top of an inner ring nestled inside the outer, and 2) the "lip" style used in the dummies where the ring has been hogged out except for the upper surface, which becomes a lip that the moiré paper can then be tucked under:

 Star Trek TOS communicator prop moire bezel ring basic types - HeroComm.com

 Most or all of Wah's bezel rings also had grooves cut in on the side.
 The quintessential number has always been assumed to be three grooves, and in fact Gamma and Zeta have that many.
 However Epsilon has five (or six if you count an extra tiny wisp of one) and Alpha has four.
-Delta with its rogue bezel; none.
-(Note - no standard or high-def DVD screen cap is close and sharp enough to see and count all the grooves on the others with high confidence.)
+Delta with its rogue unfinished bezel; none.
+Of those other rings that we can see only fuzzy in the distance, two grooves seem to be the norm.
 The bezel ring is a nominal 3/16" high.

-Time for a brief message to the little Devil that lives within us all...
+Time for a brief message to the little bit of Devil within us all...

-Now that you know the basic details inside authentic comms, a small part of you might very well be tempted to take your replica or your "original" that isn't such a good match anymore and spruce it up in the hopes of better passing yours off as genuine.
+Now that you know the real details inside authentic comms, a small part of you might be tempted to take your cool replica and spruce it up in the hopes of maybe passing it off as genuine.
 Don't go there!
-No replica has ever duplicated even most, yet alone ALL the countless (and unreported) little features that make a Wah original.
-By all means modify yours to get it closer to true.
+No replica has ever duplicated even most, yet alone ALL, of the countless (and some unreported here) tiny features that make a Wah original.
+By all means goose yours up to bring it closer to true.
 That's what we're all about.
-But you'll never get it past a real expert.
+But you'll never get it past any real expert.
 Word to the wise.

 Back to our regular programming...

 Wrapping up this overview page; the total weight of dummy comms (as measured by Epsilon and Zeta) is only 41 grams (1.5 ounces).
-HC Note July 09 - this weight (highlighted in yellow) which was recalled after a brief one-time measurement, is likely incorrect; being too light.
-Heroes (Alpha was carefully measured) are exactly 116 grams (4.1 ounces).
+HC Note July 09 - this weight (highlighted in yellow), which was recalled after a brief one-time measurement, is likely incorrect; being too light.
+The Alpha hero was carefully measured to be exactly 116 grams (4.1 ounces).

 Advance to Part 3: The Hero Treatment & more